oluseguncodess/learning-javascript/documentation.md

 - `.add()`: Used to adding something.
 - `remove()`: Used in removing something.
 - `contains()`: Used to check if something has something.

+## Javascript Keyword
+- `delete`: This can be used to delete for example a property in an object

 ## JavaScript Operators